Easy-to-read medicine information about HPV vaccine – what is it, when is it given and possible side effects.

 What is HPV vaccine?

-Human papillomavirus (HPV) immunisation helps protects against a virus that causes several cancers affecting both men and women, such as cancers of the cervix, vulva, vagina, and anus in women, or cancers of the anus and penis in men and throat cancers for both men and women.
+HPV vaccine helps protects against a virus that causes several cancers affecting both men and women, such as cancers of the cervix, vulva, vagina, and anus in women, or cancers of the anus and penis in men and possibly throat cancers for both men and women.
 The vaccine is also effective at preventing genital warts.

 - The vaccine works by causing the body’s immune system to produce its own protection (antibodies) against the HPV types most likely to cause cancer or genital warts.

 - If an immunised person comes into contact with HPV, the antibodies in their blood will fight the virus and protect them against being infected.

 - It usually takes several weeks after vaccination to develop protection against HPV.

 Protection from the vaccine is long-lasting and is not expected to wear off over time.

 In New Zealand, the HPV vaccine is available free for everyone age 9 to 26 years (males and females).